har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO/README.md

 # ESP32C3_BLUETOOTH_AUDIO_VARIO
- Accurate, zero-lag audio feedback variometer using Kalman filter fusion of accelerometer and pressure sensor data.
+ Accurate, zero-lag audio variometer using Kalman filter fusion of accelerometer and pressure sensor data.
  This project uses the KF4D kalman filter algorithm from the [ESP32_IMU_GPS_BARO_VARIO](https://github.com/har-in-air/ESP32_IMU_BARO_GPS_VARIO) project.

+ Other features :
-* WiFi webpage configuration with the vario acting as an access point and web server.
+* WiFi Vario configuration via web page.
 * WiFi Over-the-air (OTA) firmware update
 * Bluetooth LE transmission of $LK8EX1 sentences.
-You can then use flight instrument apps like [XCTrack](https://xctrack.org/) on a smartphone/tablet with accurate barometric altitude and climb/sink rate data.
+You can use flight instrument apps like [XCTrack](https://xctrack.org/) on a smartphone/tablet with accurate barometric pressure altitude and climb-rate data.
-* Push-pull L9110S driver with conventional loudspeakers for higher audio volume.
-This is optional - you can drive a piezo buzzer directly from the ESP32-C3 pin for minimal component count at the cost of reduced audio volume.
+* PCB layout for standard Hammond enclosure

 # Software Build Environment
 * Ubuntu 20.04 LTS AMDx64
 * [Visual Studio Code with PlatformIO plugin using Arduino framework](https://randomnerdtutorials.com/vs-code-platformio-ide-esp32-esp8266-arduino/)
-* The file `platformio.ini` specifies the framework packages and toolchain required for the ESP32-C3, and the libraries used by the project.
+* The file `platformio.ini` specifies the framework packages, toolchain and libraries used by the project.
-* ~128kByte LittleFS partition for hosting HTML web server pages
+* LittleFS partition for hosting HTML web server pages

 # Hardware

-* ESP32-C3 12F 4MByte flash (AI Thinker)
+* AI-Thinker C3FN4 module (ESP32-C3, 4MByte flash)
 * CJMCU-117 10-DOF IMU module with MPU9250 and MS5611 sensors
-* L9110S IC used as a push-pull driver for louder volume
+* 74HC240 used as a push-pull driver for louder volume
+* KPEG006 broadband-audio piezo buzzer
+* Kicad 6 schematic and PCB layout
+* Hammond 1551K enclosure 80x40x20mm

 # Hardware Notes

-## NCS pin pullup
-The CJMCU-117 `NCS` pin should be connected with a wire directly to the CJMCU-117  LDO regulator 3.3V output.

-## I2C pullup resistors
-The 10K I2C pullup resistors on the CJMCU-117 board should be replaced with 3.3K for a reliable interface at 400kHz.

 ## LDO regulator specification
-The TLV75533 3.3V LDO regulator has a high current rating of 500mA and is suitable for the ESP32-C3 power supply, which has high current spikes on wifi transmit bursts.
+The TLV75533 3.3V LDO regulator has a low dropout voltage and current rating of 500mA.

-## Optional Components
-The optional circuit components are marked with dashes on the schematic.
-Do not populate them if you don't need the L9110s loud(er) speaker driver option.

-You can first test the board with a direct connection from AUD pin to a piezo speaker and the other piezo pin connected to ground.
-If you mount the vario on your shoulder and/or have an open-face helmet, the volume level is probably enough without populating the L9110S push-pull driver circuit.

-If you want louder audio, install the L9110s circuit option.
-If this is still not loud enough, replace the piezo transducer with a magnetic coil loudspeaker of at least 8 ohms impedance.
-Make sure you use at least a 47 ohm resistor for R5 to keep current pulses manageable.
-Ensure there is no air path from the front of the loudspeaker to back or else the front wave will cancel the back wave.
-Use silicone  to seal the edge of the speaker to the pcb, that will do the job.
-Put some soft foam tape on the back of the speaker so that vibrations don't get transmitted to the MPU9250 or MS5611.

-Replacement speaker-phone (NOT earpiece) drivers for mobile phones are a good choice.
-You can put two in series for 16ohms impedance, but make sure they are in phase.

-A few components may not be readily available on Aliexpress/Ebay.
-You can find them on Mouser/Digikey :
-* Ferrite bead 600ohms@100MHz : BLM18AG601SN1D
-* TI TPS22918 high-side switch
-* Broadband piezo speaker : PUI Audio AT2310TLW100R, Kingstate KPEG006

 ## Current Drain

-18650 LiPoly battery, L9110S driving a PUI Audio piezo transducer, normal vario mode.

 With Bluetooth LE disabled, current drain is ~30mA.

 With Bluetooth LE enabled and transmitting LK8EX1 messages at 10Hz, current drain is ~85mA.

 # Software Build Notes

-## Compile Feature Options
-* Feature support compile options are in `config.h`
-* For a minimal audio vario with the ESP32-C3 directly driving a piezo transducer, set `CFG_L9110S` to false.
-If you want support for louder volume using the L9110S push-pull driver IC, set `CFG_L9110S` to true.

 ## Build Steps
 * The first time you flash the ESP32-C3 with this project code, select `PROJECT TASKS -> esp32c3 -> Platform -> Erase Flash`.